lanl/PLEIADES/README.rst

 This is a Python package that sets up, executes, and analyzes, SAMMY runs.
 If you are unfamiliar with SAMMY, please see the `SAMMY website <https://code.ornl.gov/RNSD/SAMMY>`_.

+The user documentation can be found at `Read the Docs <https://pleiades-sammy.readthedocs.io/en/latest/>`_.

 Installation
 ============